Resource Issue: Water

 Scientists developed this dashboard to help explain mine shaft flooding at Canyon uranium mine and heavy metal levels in water pumped out of the mine shaft.

-Find out how much water has been pumped out of the Canyon Mine each year.
+How much water has been pumped out of Pinyon Plain uranium mine near Grand Canyon National Park?

 Canyon Mine, also known as Pinyon Plain Mine, a uranium mine located near Grand Canyon, continues to flood with water.